Outline

 Permitted Activities Under a Singapore Representative Office

 The representative office aims to assess product or service demand, similar to conducting market research in the country.
+Additionally, here is a list of activities that this company type is allowed to engage in:

-Requirements to set up a Representative Office in Singapore
+Requirements to Setup a Representative Office in Singapore

 The requirements for a RO setup in Singapore are: